-In keeping with Italy's move towards varietal labeling, Suvereto DOCG wines may be labeled as Suvereto Sangiovese, Suvereto Merlot and Suvereto Cabernet Sauvignon, providing that the stated variety comprises at least 85% of the finished wine.
+The default Suvereto wine is a dry, red blend of Cabernet Sauvignon and Merlot.
+In keeping with Italy's move towards varietal winemaking and labeling, however, the appellation's wines may be labeled as Suvereto Sangiovese, Suvereto Merlot and Suvereto Cabernet Sauvignon, providing that the stated variety comprises at least 85% of the finished wine.

-The emphasis placed on Cabernet Sauvignon and Merlot grapes under a Tuscan DOCG reflects just how globally successful these two varieties have grown from their Bordeaux roots.
-Both Cabernet and Merlot are used individually in many DOCs around Italy (particularly in the more forward-looking center and north), but rarely are they given such focus as here in Suvereto.
+For a Tuscan DOCG to place such emphasis on Cabernet Sauvignon and Merlot shows just how globally successful these two Bordeaux varieties are.
+Both are used individually in various DOCs around Italy (particularly in the more forward-looking center and north), but rarely are they given such individual focus as here in Suvereto.

 The above is perhaps less surprising when one considers that Suvereto is located just south of Bolgheri.
 It was in Bolgheri that two of Italy's most famous wines, Sassicaia and Ornellaia, were born.
 Produced from Cabernet and Merlot grapes, this controversial pair famously ignored the classic Tuscan grapes Italian winemaking traditions, and yet succeeded in rising to the very top of Italy's wine ladder.
 At that time there was there was no DOC in this area (Bolgheri was not introduced until 1994 and Val di Cornia only five years before), so these top-level wines were labeled as lowly 'Vino da Tavola' (table wine).
 This topsy-turvy situation ultimately led to the creation of the IGT category (see Toscana IGT).
 Ten miles (16km) to the south, the impact of Cabernet Sauvignon-Merlot blends had not gone un-noticed, and while Bolgheri remains a DOC even today, Suvereto is a fully-fledged DOCG.